-- Work with ESF8 Coordinator to establish Behavioral Health objectives for Behavioral Health personnel. - Work with the Public Information Officer (PIO) to activate a Risk Communication Consultant if needed and release messages with behavioral health content. - Work with Regional Behavioral Health Authorities to identify behavioral health personnel to consult in any call centers that are activated by the State.
-The Nebraska Rural Response Hotline has historically served as the hotline for crisis counseling response and referral.44 - Communicate regularly with local and/or Regional behavioral health contacts at the disaster site to obtain status reports and provide updates on state activities related to disaster response. - Ensure that State response teams have access to qualified behavioral health service during and following their assignments. - State Disaster Behavioral Health Coordinators or staff from the Division of Behavioral Health may be asked to travel to the disaster site to assist local and Regional resources in assessing behavioral health needs or coordinating the behavioral health response.
+- Communicate regularly with local and/or Regional behavioral health contacts at the disaster site to obtain status reports and provide updates on state activities related to disaster response. - Ensure state response teams have access to qualified behavioral health services during and following their assignments. - State Disaster Behavioral Health Coordinators or staff from the Division of Behavioral Health may be asked to travel to the disaster site to assist local and Regional resources in assessing behavioral health needs or coordinating the behavioral health response.
 This may be done as part of the staff person's regular job, or as a volunteer activated by the Nebraska Emergency Management Agency. - A daily log of activities should be kept by Coordinators and passed from shift to shift.